5hapeshifter/javaMultThreadingMichaelProgrebinsky/out/production/javaMultThreadingMichaelProgrebinsky/README.md

   5. char
   6. boolean

-*While reading, I came across a paragraph entitled “Nonatomic 64-bit operations“.
+*While reading, I came across a paragraph entitled 'Nonatomic 64-bit operations'.
 I actually never knew that in java 64-bit long and double values to be treated as two 32-bit values.
 That means, a 64 bit write operation is basically performed as two separate 32-bit operations.
 This behavior can result in indeterminate values being read in code and that lacks atomicity. https://codexplo.wordpress.com/2015/12/07/longdouble-are-not-atomic-in-java/*

 Para resolver esse problema de double e long devemos utilizar a keyword "volatile"